-In multi-cellular organisms with relatively simple body organisation, simple reproductive methods can still work.
-Spirogyra, for example, simply breaks up into smaller pieces upon maturation.
-These pieces or fragments grow into new individuals.
-Can we work out the reason for this, based on what we saw in Activity 8.4?
+In multi-cellular organisms with relatively simple body organisation simple reproductive methods can still work.
+Spirogyra, for example simply breaks up into smaller pieces upon maturation.
+These pieces of fragments grow into new individuals.
+Can we work out the reason for this, based on what we saw in Activity 13.4?

 This is not true for all multi-cellular organisms.
 They cannot simply divide cell-by-cell.
-The reason is that many multi-cellular organisms, as we have seen, are not simply a random collection of cells.
-Specialised cells are organised as tissues, and tissues are organised into organs, which then have to be placed at definite positions in the body.
-In such a carefully organised situation, cell-by-cell division would be impractical.
-Multi-cellular organisms, therefore, need to use more complex ways of reproduction.
+The reason is that many multi-cellular organisms as we have seen are not simply a random collection of cells.
+Specialized cells are organised as tissues, and tissues are organised into organ which then have to be placed at definite positions in the body.
+In such carefully organised situation, cell-by-cell division would be impractical Multi-cellular organisms, therefore, need to use more complex ways of reproduction.

-A basic strategy used in multi-cellular organisms is that different cell types perform different specialised functions.
-Following this general pattern, reproduction in such organisms is also the function of a specific cell type.
-How is reproduction to be achieved from a single cell type, if the organism itself consists of many cell types?
-The answer is that there must be a single cell type in the organism that is capable of growing, proliferating and making other cell types under the right circumstances.
+A basic strategy used in multi-cellular organisms is that different cell types perform different specialized functions.
+Following this gene pattern, reproduction in such organisms is also the function of a sped cell type.
+How is reproduction to be achieved from a single cell type the organism itself consists of many cell types?
+The answer is that there must be a single cell type in the organism that is capable of growing, proliferating and making other cell types under the right circumstances from their body parts.
+That is, if the individual somehow cut or broken up into many pieces, many of these pieces grow into separate individuals.
+For example, simple animals like Hydra and Planaria can be cut into any number of pieces and each piece grows into a complete organism.
+This is known as regeneration (see Fig. 13.3).
+Regeneration is carried out by specialised cells.
+These cells proliferate and make large numbers of cells.
+From this mass of cells, different cells undergo changes to become various cell types and tissues.
+These changes take place in an organised sequence referred to as development.
+However, regeneration is not the same as reproduction, since most organisms would not normally depend on being cut up to be able to reproduce.

-8.2.3 Regeneration
+13.2.3 Regeneration